 - Phone Call - The user gets the verification code by answering an incoming Sinch phone call and responds by pressing the requested code or number.

 Data verification - Sinch uses telephony provider infrastructure to verify the phone number without any user interaction.
 Because of that, mobile data must be enabled.

 If you want to use data verification, please contact your account manager.

 The Sinch Verification service takes care of all the different steps in a verification process and lets developers focus on building great applications while easily reinforcing their sign up and login processes.

 Getting started with the Sinch Verification API and SDK is simple thanks to the extensive documentation for each platform and the different tutorials and sample application available together with the SDKs.

 In most cases, Sinch can be used without needing a back-end or any configuration just follow these steps.

-If you use SDK it's mandatory to use callbacks to secure all transactions.
+If you use one of the SDKs, it's mandatory to use callbacks to secure all transactions.
 When the application is configured as "public" security, the callback is used to allow/deny each transaction.

 Back-end services such as authorization or data consolidation are also exposed over REST APIs, primarily for back-end to back-end integration.

 The SDK and REST API work together to ensure you the highest possible security and a full control over the verification solution.
 We recommend the following approach to integrate any of the Verification SDK in your apps: